jlfwong/node-experiment/README.md

 # node-experiment

-This was my little boilerplate for making side projects in the pre-webpack days
+This was my little boilerplate for making side projects in the pre-webpack days.
+I don't use it for anything any more.